prebid/prebid.github.io/adops/send-all-bids-adops.md

 **Prebid universal creative code for other ad servers**

-If you're using an ad server other than DFP, your code snippet will look similar to one of the following:
+If you're using an ad server other than Google Ad Manager, your code snippet will look similar to one of the following:

 For Mopub: